RED LIGHT CAMERAS

 Includes enforcement of posted "no turn on red" signs.

-The figures in the row near the bottom of the table are totals for the 30 months 10-1-06 to 3-31-09, from a table provided by the City.
+The figures in this row are totals for the 30 months 10-1-06 to 3-31-09, from a table provided by the City.

 2005 - June 2009 Reports